vuongducphuong/documentation/content/applications/sales/subscriptions/renewals.rst

    .. image:: renewals/subscription-management-category.png
      :align: center
-     :alt: Renewal as Subscription Management form in Odoo Subscriptions
+     :alt: Renewal as Subscription Management form in Leansoft Subscriptions

 Visualize your subscriptions to renew
 =====================================